volatilityfoundation/volatility3/doc/source/vol2to3.rst

 operations important, since a + b might not work, but b + a might work fine).

-Volatility 3 has also had significant speed improvements, where volatility 2 was designed to allow access to live memory images wehre the underlying data could change during the run of the plugin, in volatility 3 the data is now read once at the time of object construction, and will remain static, even if the underlying layer changes.
-This was because live memory analysis was barely ever used, and this feature could cause a particular value to be re-read many times over for no benefit (particularly since each re-read could result in many image reads due to page table translations being followed).
+Volatility 3 has also had significant speed improvements, where volatility 2 was designed to allow access to live memory images where the underlying data could change during the run of the plugin, in volatility 3 the data is now read once at the time of object construction, and will remain static, even if the underlying layer changes.
+This was because live memory analysis was barely ever used, and this feature could cause a particular value to be re-read many times over for no benefit (particularly since each re-read could result in many additional image reads from following page table translations).

 Finally, in order to provide volatility specific information without impact on the ability for structures to have members with arbitrary names, all the metadata about the object (such as its layer or offset) have been moved to a read-only `vol`